jamro/jsbattle/packages/jsbattle-docs/docs/dev_guide/howtos/engine/jsbattle_engine_tutorial.md

 This is just a basic template of an HTML page.
 It contains `canvas` tag where the battle will be rendered and `script` tag where we will put our code.

+Please notice that `Pixi.js` has to be imported.
+It is not bundled with `JsBattle` to allow improving of page loading performance.

 You should have following files structure after this step: